 A mixed ability teaching approach is used to achieve success with carefully researched and differentiated materials.
 A wide variety of teaching methods, materials and ICT resources are used.
 Students are actively involved in the learning process, through a strong focus on reflection and evaluation as well as showing great resourcefulness, resilience and responsiveness.

-The subject has an extremely high uptake of students for the GCSE course, with up to 60% of the year group opting to study Geography each year.
-This success continues into ‘A’ Level, with over 60 students currently undertaking AS and A2 exams.
+The subject has an extremely high uptake of students for the GCSE course, with up to 70% of the year group opting to study Geography each year.
+This success continues into A-level, with over 50 students currently undertaking A-level exams.
 Geography is one of the most successful departments in the school and we are proud of the impressive results that our students achieve.

 Staff and facilities

-The Geography Department is led by Mr Todd-Jones firstname.lastname@example.org and supported by three further teachers and an experienced teaching assistant We are well resourced within the department in terms of textbooks and geographical expertise.
+The Geography Department is led by Mr Todd-Jones and supported by four further teachers and an experienced teaching assistant.
+We are well resourced within the department in terms of resources and geographical expertise.

-The Department runs a number of field trips both locally and further afield.
-Examples include Year 7 field work in Burford, GCSE trips to Witney, a residential week to Slapton Field Study Centre, in Devon for AS students, and an A2 overseas field trip to Iceland.
+The department runs a number of field trips both locally and further afield.
+Examples include Year 7 field work in Burford, Year 8 Tectonics trip to the Natural History Museum, GCSE trips along the River Windrush and in Bourton-on-the-Water, as well as a residential week to Slapton Field Study Centre, in Devon, and an overseas field trip (Iceland or the Bay of Naples) for A-level students.

 At Key Stage 3, all students undertake fieldwork in the local area.
 In line with our curriculum, students are encouraged to develop their geographical understanding of local scale issues before progressing to more national and international issues.
-This year, at KS5, we are also running an optional trip to the Bay of Naples in 2017.
+At KS5, we also run an optional, biennial overseas trip.
+In 2017, we explored tectonic activity in the Bay of Naples.

 As part of our commitment to enhancing the learning of more able, enthusiastic, and Gifted and Talented students, we also run Enrichment Days for KS3 students annually.
 These day courses, located in the school library, provide challenging situations and tasks for students to solve.